weserv/docs/docs/crop.md

 ## Trim <Badge type="info" text="&trim=" />

-Trim "boring" pixels from all edges that contain values within a similarity of the top-left pixel.
-Trimming occurs before any resize operation.
-Use values between `1` and `254` to define a tolerance level to trim away similar color values.
+Trim pixels from all edges that contain values similar to a background color.
+By default, the background color is taken from the top-left pixel, but you can override this with the `&tbg=` parameter.
+A tolerance level from `1` to `254` controls how similar a color must be to the background before it is trimmed.
 You also can specify just `&trim`, which defaults to a tolerance level of `10`.

 More info: [Issue #39 - able to remove black/white whitespace](https://github.com/weserv/images/issues/39).